spekframework/spek/README.md

 ## FAQ

+*Q: What is Kotlin?*
+A: [http://kotlin.jetbrains.org|Kotlin] is an Apache 2 OSS Language targetted at the JVM and JavaScript and is developed by JetBrains [http://www.jetbrains.com]
+It is aimed at being a concise modern language for general use.
+It also rocks!

+*Q: Is it free to use Kotlin?*
+A: While this is not a Kotlin FAQ, it is important to note that Kotlin is free to use and you can use the command line or the Community Edition of IntelliJ to develop with it (which is free and OSS).
+Obviously IntelliJ Ultimate also works!
+There's also an Eclipse plugin in the works.
+Check the project site for updates.

 *Q: Is Kotlin a BDD or a TDD framework?*
 A: Spek in Belgian means Bacon, so you could think of it as a Bacon Driven Development framework.
 Being serious for a moment though, we (at least the original author) believe that there is a false distinction in frameworks around what TDD